kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 # Neural Networks from Scratch

-This repository aims to derive and implement equations for training neural networks from scratch, which consist of an arbitrary number of fully connected, dense layers.
-First, we will attempt to derive equations for forward- as well as backward propagation in scalar form for a single training example.
-Then, we will extend these equations to a *matrix-based*  approach for a single training example, and finally, we will extend it to a matrix-based approach for processing `batch_size` examples at once.
-After implementing the necessary Python code, we will test the network's performance on the MNIST hand-written digits dataset and compare its performance with famous deep learning libraries such as TensorFlow.
+This document aims to derive and implement equations for training Multi Layer Perceptrons (MLPs), i.e. neural networks consisting of fully connected, dense layers, from scratch.
+These neural networks will consist of an arbitrary number of layers, each with an arbitrary number of neurons and arbitrary choice of activation function.
+First, we will derive equations for forward- as well as backward propagation algorithm in scalar form for a single training example.
+Then, we will extend these equations to a *matrix-based*  approach for a single training example, and finally, we will extend it to a matrix-based approach for a batch of training examples.

 # Table of contents